qaware/protocurl/README.md

 * **Cross-platform CLI tests**: Create new GitHub Action tests such that they run on Windows + macOS + Linux runners with the native protoCURL CLI against the test server.
   See [this](https://www.zettlr.com/post/continuous-cross-platform-deployment-github-actions).
+* **Add step by step example of creating a protocurl request.**
+* **Enable variant of protocurl with user-provided proto files compiled in.** E.g. we could use the protocurl docker image and give an example, where one could simply compile a set of proto files into a new image via Dockerfile.
+Then one could simply avoid providing the `-v` volume bind as well as the `-I`.

 ## FAQ